 This document describes a TFTP option which allows the client and server to negotiate a blocksize more applicable to the network medium.
 The TFTP Option Extension mechanism is described in [2].

 Blocksize Option Specification

-The TFTP Read Request or Write Request packet is modified to include the blocksize option as follows:
+The TFTP Read Request or Write Request packet is modified to include the blocksize option as follows.
+Note that all fields except "opc" are NULL-terminated.